Code-Institute-Submissions/dybacz-ci-project-5_NovResub/README.md

 This WebApp & PostgreSQL database are hosted on Heroku with all static & media files hosted on AWS S3 and handled through Django.

+Welcome to Peak Fitness!

+We're here to make your search for the perfect fitness equipment that little bit easier.

+From sportswear to exercise equipment to nutritional meals, we've got you covered!
+Gone are the days of endlessly trawling the web for fitness inspiration that never seems to come.
+Here at Peak Fitness we aspire to bring you on a journey to help take your fitness to the next level.

+Not only do we offer a wide and unique range of sports equipment to suit all budgets, but we also offer personalised subscription plans tailored to you, meaning fitness no longer has to be a chore.
+Whether you're a sports enthusiast, looking to improve your health, or just want to browse for some nutritional inspiration, we are here to guide you in the right direction.

+Why not subscribe to our monthly newsletter to be the first to hear about our latest offers and get inspiration on all things fitness!

 [Click here for the live version](https://peak-fitness.herokuapp.com/)

 ![Homepage](/static/images/readme/homepage.png)